boraceylan16/portfolio_optimization_sharpe_ratio/README.md

-# 📊 Sharpe Ratio Maximization for Portfolio Optimization

-This project focuses on optimizing the allocation of randomly selected stocks to maximize the **Sharpe Ratio**, a key metric for risk-adjusted portfolio performance.

----

 ## 🚀 Project Overview

 The **Sharpe Ratio** is one of the most widely used measures in portfolio management.
 It evaluates the performance of an investment compared to its risk.
 In this project: